I love being a freelancer, but no one who does it would ever say it was easy.

-As part of our ongoing series interviewing writers , authors and poets in the AWwYP stable, we'd like to highlight Tiffany Vakilian.
+As part of our series interviewing writers, authors and poets in AWwYP, we’d like to highlight Tiffany Vakilian.
 Read on about her practice of writing (and singing) and about what grounds finding your voice.

 I am very into what the body has to say.
 It communicates just as clearly as a stop sign if you let it.
 I was in the shower once and as I was shaving I thought, “my violin of an armpit”.
 It made me laugh to myself.